IP.Prefix (ip v2.1.3)

 Functions

-depending on whether the supplied address
+Returns true or false depending on whether the supplied address is

-contained within prefix
+contained within prefix.

 Examples